CYBERSECURE CODER (CSC) Training Course

 Advanced Java Security

-21 HoursEven experienced Java programmers are not mastering by all means the various security services offered by Java, and are likewise not aware of the different vulnerabilities that are relevant for web applications written in Java.
+21 HoursEven seasoned Java developers do not necessarily master every security service offered by Java, nor are they always aware of the various vulnerabilities relevant to web applications written in Java.

-The course – besides introducing security components of Standard Java Edition – deals with security issues of Java Enterprise Edition (JEE) and web services.
-Discussion of specific services is preceded with the foundations of cryptography and secure communication.
-Various exercises deal with declarative and programmatic security techniques in JEE, while both transport-layer and end-to-end security of web services is discussed.
-The use of all components is presented through several practical exercises, where participants can try out the discussed APIs and tools for themselves.
+The course, while introducing the security components of Standard Java Edition, also addresses security issues concerning Java Enterprise Edition (JEE) and web services.
+Before discussing specific services, the course covers the foundations of cryptography and secure communication.
+Various exercises focus on declarative and programmatic security techniques in JEE, alongside discussions on both transport-layer and end-to-end security for web services.
+Participants can apply these concepts through practical exercises, allowing them to test out the discussed APIs and tools themselves.

-The course also goes through and explains the most frequent and severe programming flaws of the Java language and platform and web-related vulnerabilities.
-Besides the typical bugs committed by Java programmers, the introduced security vulnerabilities cover both language-specific issues and problems stemming from the runtime environment.
-All vulnerabilities and the relevant attacks are demonstrated through easy-to-understand exercises, followed by the recommended coding guidelines and the possible mitigation techniques.
+The course also examines and explains the most common and severe programming flaws in the Java language and platform, as well as web-related vulnerabilities.
+Beyond typical bugs committed by Java programmers, the introduced security vulnerabilities cover both language-specific issues and problems arising from the runtime environment.
+All vulnerabilities and relevant attacks are demonstrated through easy-to-understand exercises, followed by recommended coding guidelines and possible mitigation techniques.

 Participants attending this course will